qzhang503/proteoQ/vignettes/README.md

 [![Select
 subsets](https://img.youtube.com/vi/3B5et8VY3hE/0.jpg)](https://www.youtube.com/embed/3B5et8VY3hE)

-We now are ready to plot histograms for each subset of data.[6]
+We now are ready to plot histograms for each subset of the data.[6]
 In this document, we only display the plots using the `BI` subset:

 ``` r
 # without scaling